 Richard L. Nahin, Ph.D., M.P.H.

-Dr. Nahin received his undergraduate degree in psychology in 1979, and his doctorate in neuroscience in 1985 both from the University of California at Los Angeles.
+Dr. Nahin received his undergraduate degree in psychology in 1979 and his doctorate in neuroscience in 1985, both from the University of California at Los Angeles.
 He also received a master’s in public health, specializing in epidemiology, in 1997 from the Uniformed Services University of the Health Sciences.
-He is currently working on his master’s in clinical research through the joint NIH-Duke University Clinical Research Training Program.

-Dr. Nahin came to NCCAM (then the Office of Alternative Medicine) in 1996 as a Program Officer for Extramural Activities.
+Dr. Nahin came to NCCAM (then the Office of Alternative Medicine) in 1996 as a program officer for extramural activities.
 He continued in this role until early 1999, when he was appointed Acting Director of NCCAM’s Division of Extramural Research and Training.
-Dr. Nahin was later appointed as Director of the Division, as well as Executive Secretary for the National Advisory Council on Complementary and Alternative Medicine and the Cancer Advisory Panel for Complementary and Alternative Medicine, positions he held until 2001 when he took on his current role as Senior Advisor.
+Dr. Nahin was later appointed as Director of the Division, as well as Executive Secretary for the National Advisory Council for Complementary and Alternative Medicine and the Cancer Advisory Panel for Complementary and Alternative Medicine, positions he held until 2001 when he took the role of Senior Advisor for Scientific Coordination and Outreach.
+Over time this position developed into his current role as Lead Epidemiologist.

-In 2000, Dr. Nahin received the NIH Director’s Award for his contributions toward the transformation of the Office of Alternative Medicine into NCCAM.
-In addition, he received the NIH Merit Award in 1998.
-He is the author or co-author of numerous scientific publications.
+In 2000, Dr. Nahin received the first of three NIH Director’s Award for his contributions toward the transformation of the Office of Alternative Medicine into NCCAM.
+He received two additional NIH Director’s awards for his contributions to the Glucosamine/chondroitin Arthritis Intervention Trial (GAIT) and the Health Care Systems Research Collaboratory.
+He is the author and co-author of numerous scientific publications.